CinisSec/GEMMP/README.md

 # GEMMP

-Small media player build from scratch in C#.
+Small media player built from scratch in C#.